animoca/ethereum-migrations/hardhat-plugins/node-providers/README.md

 Manage node provider URLs.

-Allows to use different node providers for networks, configured by environment variables.
+Allows to use different node providers for networks by configuration and environment variables.
 Providers are defined in `config.providers`.
 Networks can define a `defaultProvider` which references an existing provider/network configuration.
-The environment variable NODE_PROVIDER can be used to override the `defaultProvider` or to apply a provider url to a network without a `defaultProvider`.
+The environment variable NODE_PROVIDER can be used to override the `defaultProvider` where applicable or to apply a provider url to a network without a `defaultProvider`.
+If NODE_PROVIDER is set but the provider does not have an URL for a network, then the `defaultProvider` for this network is used as fallback.

-Some provider urls make use of a private key: it should be set by environment variable and used in the provider configuration with the notation `{{MY_KEY}}`.
+Some provider urls make use of an API key: it should be set by environment variable and used in the provider configuration with the notation `{{MY_KEY}}`.

 `hardhat.config` example: